VelvetOrg/3D-Game-Engine/README.md

 ---

-To do this the following dependencies are used:
+The following dependencies are used:

 1. `GLFW` - For creating the window and handling OS-specific operations
 2. `GLEW` - The OpenGL Extension Wrangler